 The park contains 19 known historic structures and resource groups that are recorded in the FMSF.
 The town of White Springs was established prior to the Civil War.
 From the mid-1800s to the 1920s, the town was a popular resort and health spa because of the presence of White Sulphur Springs on the north bank of the Suwannee River.
 The Spring House, built around the spring circa 1901, served as the focal point for the resort and surrounding town.
 While there were numerous resort hotels within White Springs during the resort spa period, the sole remaining historic hotel from that era is the Telford Hotel.
-Many historic structures from that era remain in the town, including some that are located within the park.
+Many historic structures from that era remain in both the town and park.

-In 1938, 5 acres of private property and 100 acres owned by the town of White Springs were donated for the creation of a memorial to Stephen Foster, composer of the famous song "Old Folks at Home."
+In 1938, five acres of private property and 100 acres owned by the town of White Springs were donated for the creation of a memorial to Stephen Foster, composer of the famous song "Old Folks at Home."
 This was an attempt to revitalize the depressed tourism industry.
-The state of Florida opened the Stephen Foster Memorial to the public in 1950.
+The state of Florida opened the

+Stephen Foster Memorial to the public in 1950.
 The Florida Park Service assumed management of the Memorial in 1979.